graphql/graphql-spec/spec/Section 3 -- Type System.md

 The value for an input Tagged type should be an input object literal or an unordered map supplied by a variable, otherwise a query error must be thrown.
-In either case, the input object literal or unordered map must not contain any entries with names not defined by a field of this Tagged type, otherwise an error must be thrown.
-Similarly the input object literal or unordered map must contain exactly one field, otherwise an error must be thrown.
+In either case, the input object literal or unordered map must not contain any entries with names not defined by a member of this Tagged type, otherwise an error must be thrown.
+Similarly the input object literal or unordered map must contain exactly one member, otherwise an error must be thrown.

-The result of coercion is an unordered map with an entry for exactly one field both defined by the input object type and for which a value exists.
+The result of coercion is an unordered map with an entry for exactly one member both defined by the tagged type and present in the input.
 The resulting map is constructed with the following rules:

 * If more than one field is defined in the input, an error should be thrown.